 "I earned my bachelor’s degree in Mathematics from Manhattan.
 I'm the first generation in my family to go to college and I felt very insecure about my ability to understand all of the course material.
 My professors noticed that I lacked confidence, and definitely helped me overcome that.
 They were so helpful during my four years of undergrad that I felt like I could take on the challenge of graduate school.

 "I originally chose Manhattan College for its location and size.
 I grew up in a small town in Pennsylvania — I wanted a big city experience without being too bombarded by crowd.
-I had visited a couple colleges in New York City, and I felt like the campus was too spread out.
+I had visited a couple colleges in New York City, and I felt like those campuses were too spread out.
 When I visited Manhattan it felt like a really welcoming, tight-knit community.
 Having a more traditional campus made a big difference.
-I'm a little more reserved, coming from a small town.
-So I joined a sorority — Alpha Epsilon Pi and met some of my best friends there.

 "In my MATH 492: Mathematical Modeling course we partnered with Assistant Provost David Mahan, formerly executive director of institutional research and assessment.
 We used statistical analysis to define patterns in and identify factors affecting student retention, engagement at Manhattan.
 It was my first experience applying complex math to solve a real world problem.